aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-text/_index.md

 ### **Find and Replace Text Programming Sample**
 The code snippets below show how to modify the shape's text.
 The code iterate through the shapes of a page.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Text-FindAndReplaceShapeText-FindAndReplaceShapeText.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Text-FindAndReplaceShapeText-FindAndReplaceShapeText.cs" >}}
 ## **Extract Plain Text from the Visio Diagram Page**
 Aspose.Diagram API allows developers to extract plain text from the Visio diagram page.
 They can also iterate through the Visio diagram pages to cover the whole Visio diagram text.